-Derivatives is one of the fundamental blocks of modern financial theory.
-If you aspire to work in this field, I encourage that you spend sufficient time to figure this out.
+Derivatives are one of the fundamental blocks of modern financial theory.
+If you aspire to work in this field, I encourage you to spend sufficient time figuring this out.

-L1 serves as a high level introduction and primer for more coverage in level 2 and 3.
+L1 serves as a high-level introduction and primer for more coverage in levels 2 and 3.

-Derivatives is a tiny section in this level and there are people who pass without touching the study materials.
+Derivatives are a tiny section at this level, and there are people who pass without touching the study materials.

 Unlike Level 1, you really need to sit down and get the concepts sorted out.
-You must understand the futures, forwards, margin and be able to calculate a swap.
-Currency swap is the toughest in my opinion and you may want to spend extra time on that.
+You must understand futures, forwards, and margins and be able to calculate a swap.
+A currency swap is the toughest, in my opinion, and you may want to spend extra time on that.

 For level 1, if you run out of time, focus on the “easy concepts” to get by.
 For example, pricing and valuing forwards and futures are simply discounted cash flow concepts.
-Binomial option model is very similar to bond binomial.
+The binomial option model is very similar to the bond binomial model.

 For level 2, follow these strategies:

 I suggest that you allocate one full day for derivatives.
-Take baby steps to make sure you are fully confident on each concept before moving on.
+Take baby steps to make sure you are fully confident about each concept before moving on.

-It will likely take you a ton of time reading and watching the videos, and more time and efforts to work on the EOCs.
-They are labor intensive and time consuming.
+It will likely take you a ton of time reading and watching the videos and more time and effort to work on the EOCs.
+They are labor-intensive and time-consuming.

-It would be great if things start to click in the first reading.
+It would be great if things started to click in the first reading.
 Don’t worry if it doesn’t — most of my readers do need a second reading.